 Chichester Festival Theatre has done it again, with yet another of its critically acclaimed revivals having made it into the West End.
 The classic Broadway musical, Gypsy, is back in London following its 5* run in Chichester last year, led by the incomparable Imelda Staunton as Momma Rose.
 She reprised her role for the West End production, as did Lara Pulver, Gemma Sutton and several other members of the original cast, but there are also some new faces to be seen here in London, one of which is that of Lucinda Shaw.
 A rising star in the industry, this talented stage actress is a valuable addition to the company and has more than earned her place in the ranks of In Profile.

 Lucinda Shaw’s path to the West End stage started a long way away from London, all the way in Australia, in fact.
 She is a graduate of Brent Street Studios, the leading performing arts school in Sydney, Australia which has been providing high quality performing arts training since it was established in 1986.

-After she completed her Brent Street training, Shaw went on to perform in a variety of productions while still residing Down Under.
+She went on to perform in a variety of productions ‘Down Under’ after completing her training.
 She was part of the company of Sweet Charity at the State Theatre in Melbourne and Pippin at Sydney Theatre, as well as playing the Yitzhak in Hedwig and the Angry Inch at the Cremorne Theatre, Queensland.
-She also travelled in several touring productions, including as the understudy for the title role in Australian tour of Dusty The Musical.
+She was also involved in several touring productions, including a National Tour of Dusty The Musical in which she was the understudy for the title role.

-By Julie Robinson (@missjulie25)
+By Julie Robinson: @missjulie25